-These five actions can help you create an effective cybersecurity plan.
+These actions can help you create an effective cybersecurity plan.

 Your first step: Developing a cybersecurity plan.
 Creating a thorough plan is worth the effort, as it will help prioritize your next steps and determine what your business really needs.
-To begin, consider the following steps.
+Here’s how to start:

 Identify your assets and potential threats

 - Create a document that lists all your physical technology assets, such as computers and servers, and catalog who has access to each.

 - Create a separate list of digital assets, such as customer records and intellectual property, and note where that information is stored.
 Note any cloud-based systems you use — any software or data you access via the internet vs. a local computer drive.

 - Once these documents are complete, use them to identify your most important assets and list potential threats to each.
 As you develop your cybersecurity plan, ensure that these threats are addressed.